 • Then roll the dough out slightly and cut it into 6 pieces.

-• Then roll out each piece into a ½ inch thick circles.
+• Then roll out each piece into a approximately 7 inch wide circles that are 1/4-⅛ inch thick.

 • Set the fried dough on a plate lined with paper towels.